hanabi/hanabi.github.io/docs/variant-specific/pink.md

   - Bob knows that since Alice did not do either of these things, she must be trying to communicate something extra.
 This must be a *Bubblegum Finesse*, indicating which slot the pink 2 is in.
   - Bob sees that Cathy has the pink 2 in slot 4.
 Thus, he knows that the *Bubblegum Finesse* is not on him.
 Bob discards.
   - Cathy goes through the same steps as Bob.
 Cathy does not see the pink 2 anywhere else, so she knows that the *Bubblegum Finesse* is on her.
 Cathy blind-plays pink 2 from slot 4.
-  - Donald knows that since Cathy played his slot 4 card, this was a *Bubblegum Finesse*, and that his pink card must be the matching card.
+  - Donald knows that since Cathy played her slot 4 card, this was a *Bubblegum Finesse*.
+Donald's pink card must be the connecting card.
 Donald plays the pink 3.
 - *Bubblegum Finesses* can only be used to get pink cards.
 - Note that *4 Charms* have precedence over *Bubblegum* moves.